ome/omero-guide-fiji/docs/imagej_python.rst

 Using the Python API allows us to easily load the 2D-plane we need to see or analyze.
 This is much easier that when using the Java API and Bio-Formats plugin.

-We will show in the notebooks:
+We will show in the examples:

 - How to start ImageJ in Python.